Liquid Crystal Titan Resource Hub

 Unbolt the chassis from the steel brackets.

-- First, unbolt four marked screws of the fan filter hatch with a Torx 20 screwdriver.
+• Then, unbolt four marked screws of the fan filter hatch with a T20 screwdriver.

-- Remove two M14 screws with a 12mm Allen key.
+• Remove two M14 screws using a 12mm Allen key.

-- Do the same for other side, by opening resin compartment door and removing two M14 screws.
+• Do the same for the other side, by opening the resin compartment door and removing two M14 screws.

 Un-crating Titan